 A recent example is Burger King’s “Women belong in the kitchen” tweet on International Women’s Day.
 The idea of the tweet was to critique the male-dominated cooking industry and promote Burger King’s new scholarship for female chefs but instead felt tone-deaf in a world where gender stereotypes are still alive.

 The results were a fine example of good intention, wrong expression.

 In response, a majority women-owned agency created Burger Queen, offering a series of alternative ways that Burger King could have promoted their message.
 Their messages would have been a much better campaign.
 Maybe next time.

 Each of the campaigns mentioned above tap into a solid human emotion: whether it’s fear of missing out, humor, injustice, or the need to belong.
 They all had the potential to cause complete outrage (and they did), but their more meaningful message and emotional pull were stronger.

 Getting this right isn’t easy.
+There are plenty of examples of actually failed marketing campaigns.
 You’re walking on a fine line when you’re going out with controversial or ‘out of the ordinary’ campaigns.

 The only way to get it right is by making sure that you have strong marketing foundations.
 You need to be firm in your marketing strategy before getting creative and experimental in your marketing.

 Gmail invitations only became such hot property because Google was already an established and respected brand – they already had their marketing foundations on point.
 Similarly, with Nike, the campaign had the fundamentals for it to succeed.